bonovoxly/containers/README.md

 ```
 ansible-container version
 ```
-Output should be:
+Output should be something like:
 ```
-Ansible Container, version 0.2.0
+Ansible Container, version 0.9.2rc0
 ```

 - See the README.md in the subdirectories for more information on individual projects.
 In general, it should be the following: